collective/pb.recipes.pydev/src/pb/recipes/pydev/README.txt

 Author: Tiberiu Ichim, tibi@pixelblaster.ro

-WARNING: this recipe overwrites the .pydevproject file with a simplistic version, make a backup or fix/extend the recipe to properly handle the file.
-For the moment, it does everything I need.

     >>> import os

 This recipe is about generating a `.pydevproject` file, which is used by Eclipse